oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

 #### Document Property - Extensions

-Document-level Extensions (`x_extensions`) of value type Extensions Type (`extensions_t`) contains a list of extensions valid at the vulnerability item level of the CSAF document.
+Document-level Extensions (`x_extensions`) of value type Extensions Type (`extensions_t`) contains list of extensions valid at the document property level of the CSAF document and associated with this document metadata.

 ```
     "x_extensions": {